Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 Note that you can express some matches as either small or large matches.
 Always prefer encoding them as small ones if possible.

+The original LOB can handle greater offsets up to 4095 but is very limited when it comes to match lengths.
+Only lengths up to 18 are possible.
+I guess it was used as it performs good enough for data, images and texts.
+However for most non-text data, long matches and even long RLE sequences are quite common.
+Of course they perform very bad on text data.
+This is why I invented two different LOB methods for text and non-text data.

 ### Compression

 For basic information see small matches.
 Here only the bit encoding is shown.